Patents - Kazakhstan: Lexology GTDT Practice Guides

 - Does the patent office provide any mechanism for resolving priority disputes between different applicants for the same invention?
 What factors determine who has priority?

-- If identical inventions have the same priority date, priority will be given to the applicant who can prove the earlier date of submitting their application.
+- If identical inventions have the same priority date, priority will be given to the applicant who can prove the earlier date of submitting his or her application.
 If these dates coincide, priority will be given to the application that has an earlier IPO registration number.

 Modification and re-examination of patents